Effective Advising in Complex Contexts: Enabling sustainable peace

 ABOUT THE COURSE

-Over a period of 11 weeks, the online global edition of this professional development course is made up of 12 ~2.5-hour sessions, 3 dedicated group work sessions, as well as background reading and individual preparation.
+The online global edition of this professional development course is made up of 12 ~2.5-hour sessions, 3 dedicated group work sessions, as well as background reading and individual preparation.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.